sowcow/blog/content/posts/torque.md

 My sequence of understanding the movie:

-1. Generally horror was caused by over entanglement in details and/or abstractions (Jack writing, Wendy reading)
+1. Generally horror was caused by over entanglement in details (abstractions/ideas too) (Jack writing, Wendy reading)
 1. Then resolved by action and external feedback/connection ((director -> viewer ->) Grady -> Jack)
 1. Yet it was caused by the accumulation of small errors, the lack of simple things (most of them had happened already, I assume)
 1. So the movie's value must not be complex/analytical but obvious/exemplary in showing how things fail